Temper Tantrums in 2-5 Year Olds

 A realistic fact of family life is that children can push our frustration buttons.
-We like to divide tantrums into two categories.
-The first category is manipulation tantrums.
+We like to divide temper tantrums into two categories.
+The first category is manipulation temper tantrums.
 This is where a child uses obnoxious behavior in hopes of getting his way.
-The second category is frustration tantrums.
+The second category is frustration temper tantrums.
 This is when a child gets frustrated trying to put on her shoe, throws the shoe against the wall, and screams.
-Or, sometimes the child works himself into a snit and blurts out, “I hate you mommy…” Here’s some tantrum-taming tips we learned with our own children and from parents in our practice:
+Or sometimes the child works himself into a snit and blurts out, “I hate you Mommy…” Here’s some temper tantrum-taming tips we learned with our own children and from parents in our practice:

-Set the ground rules.
-Let your child know right away that you don’t listen to tantrum-speak.
-When he yells or screams, simply say, “Give mommy your nice voice…” or go into another room while saying, “When you can talk to mommy in your nice voice, then we’ll play…” Once children realize that their tantrums get them nowhere, this behavior will self-destruct.
+Let your child know right away that you don’t listen to temper tantrum-speak.
+When he yells or screams, simply say, “Give Mommy your nice voice…” or go into another room while saying, “When you can talk to Mommy in your nice voice, then we’ll play…” Once children realize that their temper tantrums get them nowhere, this behavior will self-destruct.

 Once your child gets more verbal and can express his needs and frustrations more in words rather than actions, this behavior will soon pass.